Armatores/Simureality/Simureality.md

 **Beyond Instincts: Why We Are Drawn to Beauty and What Our Consciousness Really Is**

-Imagine that your brain is not just a clump of nerve cells.
-It is a complex quantum computer that constantly does titanic work: it searches for the best, most efficient, and most stable "forms" for our thoughts, ideas, and perception of the world.

-But how does it understand that it has found something truly good?
+But how our brain does it understand that it has found something truly good?
 How does it distinguish a brilliant idea from a mediocre one?
 The answer lies in what we are accustomed to call beauty and aesthetics.

 *   **Consciousness: Not a Spectator, but an Architect** We often think of consciousness as a passive observer that looks at the picture from the eyes and listens to the sound from the ears.
 But what if it's the other way around?